The Center Conjecture for thick spherical buildings: The Center Conjecture

 \parpic{ } For the second assertion, suppose there is an 8-vertex $z\in K$ with $d(x,z)=\3piquart$.
 Since all 8-vertices in $S$ correspond to $8A$-vertices in $K$, the 8-vertex $\ora{xz}$ must be orthogonal to the 8-vertices in $S$.
 In both cases (of type 757 or $\pithird$), $S$ contains a singular 2-sphere spanned by three pairwise orthogonal 8-vertices (cf. Section~\ref{sec:Dncoxeter}).
 This implies that $\Si_{\ora{xz}}\Si_x K$ contains a 2-sphere spanned by three pairwise orthogonal 7-vertices.
 Let $w$ be the 8-vertex in $xz$ adjacent to $x$.
 Recall that $x$ is a $2A$-vertex, therefore $w$ is an $8A$-vertex.
-Then $\Si_w K$ contains a 3-sphere as described in the statement of Lemma~\ref{lem:3sph8pt}.
-It also follows that the 7-vertices in this sphere are $\pithird$-extendable to $8A$-vertices, contradicting Lemma~\ref{lem:3sph8pt}.
+Then $\Si_w K$ contains a 3-sphere as described in the statement of Lemma~\ref{lem:3sph8pt} by Lemma~\ref{lem:sphinlink} and the fact that $\Si_{\ora{xz}}\Si_x K$ contains a 2-sphere spanned by three pairwise orthogonal 7-vertices.
+It also follows that the 7-vertices in this sphere are $\pithird$-extendable to $8A$-vertices (see figure), contradicting Lemma~\ref{lem:3sph8pt}.